GITenberg/Ghosts_8121/README.rst

 =====================

-This is a git repository of the source files for the book Ghosts by Ibsen, Henrik Archer, William.
+This is a git repository of the source files for the book Ghosts by Ibsen, Henrik.
+Translated by Archer, William.
 This book is in the Public Domain, see the LICENSE file for details.

 The cover is from the Norwegian original, from the National Library of Norway- http://ibsen.nb.no/id/268.0